Written by Mal Webb

 To find the frequency to which the note A should be fixed

-In 1834 some German's thought A oughta be 440
+In 1834, some German's thought A oughta be 440

 But the rest of the world stayed haughty and fought it

-For more than a century, til eventually they agreed, indeed
+For more than a century, 'til eventually they agreed, indeed

-But in those very same years, electrical engineers would debate
+But in those very same years, electrical engineers would debate with their peers

-What the rate of the alternating current, the AC frequency, should
+What the rate of the alternating current, the AC frequency, should be

 NOTEY and KNOWSY:

-But if only that electrician who was in the position to make the
+But if only that electrician who was in the position to make the decision had met a musician

-And had a conversation, and seen the correlation, did the
+And had the conversation, and seen the correlation, and did the calculation and made the compensation

 They'd've split the difference 'twixt 50 and 60 to arrive... at 55

-3 octaves below 440.
+Three octaves below 440.
 It would've brought it all into line

 Had a techno rave with a microwave

-Been a trance dance performer with a transformer, if only... ah,
+Been a trance dance performer with a transformer, if only... ah, if only

 NOISY: